bgachara/bgachara.github.io/posts/databases.md

   - Optimized query approach is dividing it into subvectors.

 - At their core, they use specialised indexes to perform NN searches quickly.
-- E.g Pinecone, Marqo, LnaceDB, Milvus
+- E.g Pinecone, Marqo, LanceDB, Milvus

 ## SQL